Dubbed “The Queen of Pop” (a term Madonna dislikes), this singer / songwriter is so much more. Actually, her original goal was to be a dancer.

 Madonna – La Isla Bonita (Sticky & Sweet Tour in Buenos Aires)”>Madonna – La Isla Bonita (Sticky & Sweet Tour in Buenos Aires) / Spanish Lullaby

 2003 – Madonna plays guitar and sings Mother And Father

 Pop over to this link if you want a very comprehensive list: https://en.wikipedia.org/wiki/Madonna_singles_discography

 With lots of gaps in this story, we have just touched the surface of Madonna’s trajectory, and hope you enjoyed re-visiting some of her early hits.

 Having sold more than 300 million records worldwide, Madonna is recognized as the best-selling female recording artist of all time by Guinness World Records.
 The Recording Industry Association of America (RIAA) listed her as the best-selling female rock artist of the 20th century and the second highest-certified female artist in the United States, with 64.5 million album units.

-Madonna is the highest-grossing solo touring artist of all time, earning U.S. $1.31 billion from her concerts since 1990.
+Until recently, Madonna was the highest-grossing solo touring artist of all time, earning U.S. $1.31 billion from her concerts since 1990.
 She became one of the five founding members of the UK Music Hall of Fame and was inducted into the Rock and Roll Hall of Fame in her first year of eligibility.